Laura Rickard (Artistic director and violin)

 Mila Piano Trio

 The Mila Piano Trio is a UK-based ensemble who met whilst studying at the Royal Academy of Music in 2015.
-Recent performances have included debuts at St. John’s Smith Square and at St Martin in the Fields as finalists of the 2018 Chamber Music competition, as well as performances across the UK and Portugal.
-The trio enjoys playing wide ranging repertoire from classical to contemporary and have won prizes in the Isaacs and Pirani Competition and in the RAM’s historical women prize.
+Recent performances have included debuts at St. John’s Smith Square and at St Martin-in-the-Fields as finalists of the 2018 Chamber Music competition, as well as performances across the UK and Portugal.
+The trio won first prize at Verao Classico in Lisbon in August 2018 and have won prizes in the Isaacs and Pirani Competition and in the RAM’s Historical Women prize.

-The Mila Piano Trio is also involved in educational work, recently working with Water City Music giving workshops and concerts to students in Southwark.
-They will be continuing their educational work in 2018 with workshops in London, Cotswolds, Winchester and Romsey as part of this festival.
+The Mila Piano Trio is also involved in educational work, recently working with Water City Music giving workshops and concerts to students in Southwark as well as working in schools in London, Cotswolds, Winchester and Romsey.